The Ban the Box law makes it illegal for most employers to ask about any cases on a job application in the first stage of hiring.

 The employer can only check your criminal record history if you sign an acknowledgement form that says you know the employer is requesting your CORI or a criminal background check.
 This form will ask for personal information, such as your full name, your date and place of birth, your mother’s maiden name and father’s name, and your Social Security number to make sure it is your CORI the employer will receive.

-Most employers, landlords and housing authorities can get a CORI that shows only convictions and cases that are open.
+Many employers, landlords and housing authorities can get a CORI that shows only convictions and cases that are open.

-As of May 4, 2012, most misdemeanor cases can be sealed after a 5 year waiting period and most felony cases after a 10 year waiting period.
+Most misdemeanor cases can be sealed after a 5 year waiting period and most felony cases after a 10 year waiting period.
 If you have any convictions or other cases that are old enough to seal but you have not sealed them, the cases will be held back from CORI given to landlords, housing authorities and most employers.

 If you have any cases that you could have sealed by mail, they will not show up on your CORI.